 Migrate mainframe to C#/.NET

-Asysco offers a native .NET migration option that can convert legacy mainframe systems to Microsoft C#.NET code and MS SQL Server or Oracle relational database, allowing migrated systems to leverage the benefits of managed code executing under the .NET Common Language Runtime (CLR)
+Asysco offers a native .NET mainframe migration option that can convert legacy mainframe systems to Microsoft C#/.NET code and MS SQL Server or other relational databases, allowing migrated systems to leverage the benefits of managed code executing under the .NET Common Language Runtime (CLR)

-Typically, the conversion of a legacy language to native .NET can create anywhere from two to five times the source code to support.
-However, the Asysco Migration Technology Framework has been engineered to leverage class libraries to limit the increase in the amount of code while staying true to shape and structure of the legacy business logic.
+Typically, the conversion of a legacy language to native .NET can create anywhere from two to five times the source code to support it.
+However, the Asysco Migration Technology Framework has been engineered to leverage class libraries to limit the increase in the amount of code while staying true to the shape and structure of the legacy business logic.

 This allows legacy developers to focus on and maintain the procedural code.